flock-lab/flock/README.md

 ## License

 Copyright 2020 UMD Database Group.
 All Rights Reserved.
-The library, examples, and all source code are released under [Apache License 2.0](LICENSE).
+The library, examples, and all source code are released under [AGPL-3.0 License](LICENSE).